oms12/Keeper-app/README.md

 # Keeper-app
 Keeper is a platform designed to manage our notes a better way.
 The process is very Simple, open the site, Register and login  and add your notes. :)
 You can add, update and delete the posts too.
-I have hosted our website on [Frontend Netlify and Backend Heroku ](https://gautam-keeper-app.netlify.app/) Please Open it in PC as it is not mobile responsive.
+I have hosted my website on [Frontend Netlify and Backend Heroku ](https://gautam-keeper-app.netlify.app/) Please Open it in PC as it is not mobile responsive.

 ## Tech Stuff Used